clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/cli_build_projects.md

 **Require `clojure.tools.deps`**

-We will need to use `clojure.tools.deps` to process the aliases, so that we can retrieve data from those aliases in `deps.edn`:
+We will need to use the `clojure.tools.deps` namespace from `tools.deps` to process the aliases, so that we can retrieve data from those aliases in `deps.edn`:

 ```clojure